 Double the cost but you are multiplying the prospect of getting something back.
 Backing each-way at the big festivals is essential.
 The contests have never been so competitive, and the number of places being offered by bookmakers have never been bigger.
 The Grand National is the biggest betting event of the year and firms can offer as many as seven or eight places.
 Imagine if you backed Pleasant Company in the 2018 Grand National.
 You knew he was being trained for the race, had the right profile and was trained by a master in Willie Mullins.
 He jumps for fun, is always front rank and goes in pursuit of Tiger Roll from the elbow.
 He is cutting back Tiger Roll with every stride, but the winning post comes a stride too soon.
 If you backed him win only you are completely deflated.
-You have spotted an outsider at 25-I with a live chance and you got his credentials spot on, yet you come away empty-handed.
-A short-head is all that had separated you and a small fortune.
+You have spotted an outsider at 25-1 with a live chance and you got his credentials spot on, yet you come away empty-handed.
+A short head is all that separated you and a small fortune.
 At least there is some compensation if you had backed Pleasant Company each-way.
 A quarter the odds at 25-1 is a shade over 6-1 so you still make a nice profit.

-Horses often begin their racing careers as a 2-year-old, so when it comes to Royal Ascot, many lack experience.
-With little form to decipher, punters must look for other angles and breeding can often give an indication of the likelier types on paper.As a rudimentary rule of thumb, a stallion's progeny (sons and daughters) will tend to follow in the mould of their sire.
+Horses often begin their racing careers as a two-year-old, so when it comes to Royal Ascot, many lack experience.
+With little form to decipher, punters must look for other angles and breeding can often give an indication of the likelier types on paper.
+As a rudimentary rule of thumb, a stallion's progeny (sons and daughters) will tend to follow in the mould of their sire.
+Sprinters tend to sire horses whose main attribute is speed, stayers tend to produce horses whose forte is stamina, while milers usually fall somewhere in between.As a rudimentary rule of thumb, a stallion's progeny (sons and daughters) will tend to follow in the mould of their sire.
 Sprinters tend to sire horse whose main attribute is speed, stayers tend to produce horses whose fore is stamina, while milers usually fall somewhere in between.

 This is a good way of multiplying the value of two selections and each-way doubles are popular as the place part of the bet runs on to the second selection even if the first doesn’t win.
 A place double will often yield enough for the full stake to be returned should both selections make the places, so it’s a solid way of attempting to cover your stake on the win part of the bet.

 Similar to a double bet but containing three selections rather than two, a treble is a single bet on three horses in different races.
 All three selections must win (or place if the bet is each-way) to guarantee a win with the returns of the first selection staked on the second, then the returns of the second staked on the third.
 This is a useful way to multiply the odds on several horses.